David Peachey: Cronulla-Sutherland Sharks

 Peachey's career with Cronulla-Sutherland began in the reserve squad but he quickly made his way into the first grade side after many dazzling performances in the lower grades.
 He made his first grade début on 12 March 1994 in Round 1 against the Canberra Raiders at Toyota Park.

 Over the next few seasons Peachey quickly established himself as a first team regular in the Sharks' first grade side.
-His broken running and unexpected flashes of magic consistently dazzled not only home but also away crowds and he soon became a strong fan favorite within the league.
-Peachey played in Cronulla's 1996 preliminary final loss against Manly-Warringah at the Sydney Football Stadium in which Manly kept Cronulla scoreless winning 24-0.
-The following year, Peachey played in the 1997 Super League grand final for Cronulla against Brisbane which ended in a 26-8 loss.
+His broken running and unexpected flashes of magic consistently dazzled not only home but also away crowds and he soon became a strong fan favourite within the league.
+Peachey played in Cronulla's 1996 preliminary final loss against Manly-Warringah at the Sydney Football Stadium in which Manly kept Cronulla scoreless winning 24–0.
+The following year, Peachey played in the 1997 Super League grand final for Cronulla against Brisbane which ended in a 26–8 loss.

 In 1999, Peachey was presented with the Dally M award for Fullback of the Year.
 Cronulla finished the 1999 NRL season as minor premiers in one of the club's best ever seasons since entering the competition in 1967.
 Peachey played in Cronulla's preliminary final loss against St George at Stadium Australia.
-Peachey had scored a try in the first half to give Cronulla the lead until St George fought back in the second half to win 24-8.
+Peachey had scored a try in the first half to give Cronulla the lead until St George fought back in the second half to win 24–8.
 Peachey was selected at fullback for New South Wales in the 2000 State of Origin series.
 Unfortunately, a hamstring injury kept him out of the second and third games of the series, but not before he could cross for the match winning try in Game 1.

 Peachey would go on to play in further preliminary final heartbreaks for Cronulla.
 In 2001, Peachey scored a try in the club's preliminary final loss against eventual premiers the Newcastle Knights.
 The following year in 2002, Peachey played in the club's preliminary final loss against the New Zealand Warriors.

 In 2003, Peachey was named in the top ten Cronulla-Sutherland Sharks Legends, as nominated by the fans and picked by a panel of rugby league experts.

 For several months in 2005 his future seemed uncertain until he announced on The NRL Footy Show that the club would no longer be retaining his services after twelve years of loyalty.

-After his last match against for Cronulla, a loss to Souths, played in wet conditions at night, Peachey left the formal farewell celebrations early to meet with his fans who were waiting in the rain outside the dressing rooms.
+After his last match for Cronulla, a loss to Souths, played in wet conditions at night, Peachey left the formal farewell celebrations early to meet with his fans who were waiting in the rain outside the dressing rooms.
 These fans included Souths fans determined to show their respect.
 Peachey stayed signing autographs and agreed to have his photo taken until the very last fan of either club had left.